Parity-Dollar/ParityBlockchainDollar/README.md

 ## Escrow:

 Each Parity Dollar (XDL) is backed by a 1:1 ratio that is held in an escrow account by respective parties.
-Qualifying institutions can participate in the Parity Dollar system, eliminating the need for trust in central entities (albeit replacing that with the need for trust in third-party accounting).
-With seven stablecoins daily price deviations may fluctuate for the individual stablecoins, but the price has remained stable since the XDL holder can choose to convert to a stablecoin under custody that has the most favorable price deviation.
+Qualifying institutions can participate in the Parity Dollar system, eliminating the need for trust in central entities or trust in third-party accounting.
+With seven stablecoins daily price deviations may fluctuate for the individual stablecoins, but the price remains in `parity` since the XDL holder can choose to convert to a stablecoin under custody that has the most favorable price deviation.

 ```markdown
 Syntax highlighted code block